 Schrade has a pretty good video showing how to use an axe stone to keep the cutting edge of the blade nice and sharp.

 Hatchets and tomahawks will probably provide you the most versatility in a survival situation.
 We prefer the Gransfors Bruks Wildlife Hatchet, but in the end, your individual needs will drive the survival axe that you end up buying.

 If you’re interested in discovering 40 great prepping tips, check out this article.

-Please leave a comment if you found this helpful and check out our other preparedness articles.
+Please leave a comment if you found this helpful and check out our other gear review articles.